-Business name, address, and contact details for your customer should also be included.
-Use the name of the organization that will be issuing payment if it’s different from the DBA name.
+You’ll also need to show who the invoice is sent to with your customer’s business name, address, and contact details.
+Use the name of the organization that will be issuing payment if it’s different from the DBA, or doing business as, name.

 Some customers use their own job or purchase order numbers to track their expenses.
 If they give you a number like this, be sure to include it, as it will expedite their payment process.

 Many small business owners start out using a free invoice template.
 A template is fine if you only have a few customers.
 As your business grows, it may become cumbersome and time-consuming to update manually each time you invoice.

 Eventually, you’ll want to transition to invoicing software.
 There are many options out there.
 At a minimum, the invoicing software you choose should:

 - Track invoices

 - Send automatic payment reminders

 - Monitor income and expenses

 It’s a good idea to also look for one that can double as your accounting software, or that will easily integrate with your current accounting tool.
 For example, many Xendoo clients use Xero.

 One of the best billing software programs available, Xero is perfect for small businesses and freelancers.
 It hosts a variety of accounting features that can help you monitor your cash flow and make informed financial decisions.
 With Xero, you can integrate over 700 apps, making it highly customizable.